Scout (rocket family): San Marco Project

 The Italian space research program began in 1959 with the creation of the CRA (Centro Ricerche Aerospaziali) at the University of Rome.
 Three years later, on 7 September 1962, the university signed a memorandum of understanding with NASA to collaborate on a space research program named San Marco (St. Mark).
 The Italian launch team was trained by NASA.

 The San Marco project was focused on the launching of scientific satellites by Scout rockets from a mobile rigid platform located close to the equator.
-This station, composed of 3 oil platforms and two logistical support boats, was installed off the Kenya coast, close to the town of Malindi.
+This station, composed of 2 platforms, 1 3-leg control platform called Santa Rita where the launch center and radar was located, and another platform called San Marco, housing the movable shelter for the missile and the launcher.
+These platforms were installed off the Kenya coast, close to the town of Malindi.
+During launch, the San Marco platform was vacated of all persons.
+Two support boats ferried the crews daily to the platforms from the land base.

 Launches

 Debris

 The Scout rockets have contributed to several pieces of debris over the years, some of which is still orbiting as of 2023.